valexande/Semantics-2021/README.md

 The framework for SEMANTICS 2021

-(A) The excel files replace and remove xlsx contain the object action labels form Something-Something Dataset that were removed and replaced, for our experiments.\
+(A) The excel files replace and remove xlsx contain the object action labels from Something-Something Dataset that were removed and replaced, for our experiments.\
 (B) The results.zip files contains the results of all the methods and the relation pattern method.\
 (C) The Object-Action Association Extraction from Knowledge Graphs.zip contains the code for constructing the subgraphs, for the methods described in the paper, and our relation pattern mechanism.
 Each subfolder is described bellow.